 Tips for visiting a French winery >>

 6. I speak French.
 Sure, we can learn a foreign language in our home country, but it’s a whole different ball game when you need that language to get by in your day-to-day life.
-It hasn’t bee easy at all, and sure there was a language barrier at first.
+It hasn’t been easy at all, and sure there was a language barrier at first.
 But I will always have so much to learn when it comes to French, but I’m grateful for the opportunity to learn and always do better.
 Speaking French is essential to understanding French culture.

 Living in France in and of itself won’t automatically make you a master at French, to be clear, but it will force you to learn the language if you’re willing and put in the time.
 Learning a new language can be extremely frustrating, but it can also be a source of laughs and something that will challenge you and help you to integrate.
 That’s the ultimate reward.

 Learning about a new culture because you now live in it is great way to take a critical look at where you come from and how things are done, both for little things like shutters on windows and harder hitting issues like health care reform, work-life balance, and immigration.
 The French lifestyle has a lot going for it.

-Living in France has allowed me to travel a bit and I’m so grateful for that.
+Living in France has allowed me to travel a bit and I’m really fortunate in that regard.
 I’ve traveled by boat and train and done some fabulous road trips to French cities far and wide.
 I’ve seen the French way of living in so many different areas of France and am always learning something new, often with beautiful scenery to boot.
 Seeing the Eiffel Tower at night is one of my favorite things and being able to visit other European countries via a short flight is a major plus.